EDRN/P5/.github/ISSUE_TEMPLATE/---bug.md

 3. Scroll down to `…`
 4. See the error at `…` 💥

+❗️ Mention if the bug appears:
+- [ ] When logged in
+- [ ] When not logged in

+or possibly *all* the time!

 ## 🔎 Expected Behavior

 Replace this with what you thought *should* happen.